-This afternoon I was passing the time reading articles on Paddling Magazine.
+This afternoon I was passing the time reading articles on Paddling Magazine and it reminded me of the importance of swiftwater rescue training.
 I came across Terrifying Footage of a Kayaker Caught in a Sieve.
 To the non-whitewater paddler, you might think this was click bait; “A sieve?
 Isn’t that a thing to strain pasta?”
 But for whitewater paddlers, a sieve may be the most terrifying obstacle in a river.

 Imagine the kayak is a piece of penne trapped in a sieve.
 Now imagine hundreds of gallons of water running through the sieve, covering the penne and trapping it.
 In whitewater, a sieve is just that; an object like a rock or a fallen tree that allows water to pass, but not a boat or person.